What is a monohull sailboat?

 - and the yole: propelled by either rowing or sailing.

-Succumb to the charm of the monohull sailboats among the thousands of Band of Boats advertisements and set off over the horizon in your new or used monohull.
+Succumb to the charm of the monohull sailboats among the thousands of Band of Boats advertisements and set off over the horizon in your used monohull.